Material Aspects

 Evening bivouacs

-Notre-Dame de Chrétienté supplies a campsite equipped with wash-basins (cold running water only), toilets, electricity supply, and some collective tents (we try to reserve spaces for the British Pilgrims, so it is important that the British organisers are aware that you require tent space).
+Notre-Dame de Chrétienté supplies a campsite equipped with wash-basins (cold running water only), toilets, and collective tents.
 The tents are single sex and pilgrims are kindly asked to respect this.

-On arrival at the campsite, pilgrims retrieve their large bags, and make their way to the “NORMANDIE” area where the collective tents (marked with the Union Flag) will be waiting and where there is space to set up their personal tents.
+On arrival at the campsite, pilgrims retrieve their large bags, and make their way to the “ETRANGER” area where the collective tents (marked with the Union Flag) will be waiting (there may also be an area to pitch personal tents).

 No comments: